|

 characterized by a deficit of emotional awareness and an awkwardness in communicating with

-and interacting with others; being a developmental disorder, it begins in infancy or
+and interacting with others.
+Being a developmental disorder, it functions as a psychological

-childhood and continues into adulthood.
-The causes are unclear, but it can derive from
+causes are unclear, but it can derive from traumatic pre-natal experiences (such as being conceived

 It’s true that the bedrock of any

-purposes: the spouses must assist each other to grow in faith, to
+spouses must assist each other to grow in faith, to overcome deficiencies in

-overcome deficiencies in development and experience, to fight
+development and experience, to fight temptations, to renounce

 |